rcpch/rcpch-audit-engine/README.md

 python manage.py createsuperuser
 ```

+Then follow the command line prompts to create the first user

+Further users can subsequently be created in the Admin UI

 ##  Stated Aims of the Audit

 * Continue to measure and improve care and outcomes for children and young people with